dxmxnlord/Arch-Resources/ArchConfiguration.md

 ### 3. Fix fonts on Firefox/Chrome
 Just run `fc-cache -rv`
 ### 4. Change GTK theme and icon theme
 Get a GTK theme and copy it to `/usr/share/themes/`.
-Icons go to `/usr/share/icons/`
+Icons go to `/usr/share/icons/`.
+Change with `lxappearance`
 ### 5. Change SDDM theme
 Get an SDDM theme and copy it to `/usr/share/sddm/themes/`.

 *You can test a theme by running `sddm-greeter --test-mode --theme /usr/share/sddm/themes/<theme>`*

 The default configuration file for SDDM can be found at `/usr/lib/sddm/sddm.conf.d/default.conf`.
-For any changes, create a configuration file in `/etc/sddm.conf.d/`
+For any changes, create a configuration file in `/etc/sddm.conf.d/` which is a copy of the default config file.